grantcarthew/start-prototype/docs/design/design-records/dr-031-catalog-based-assets.md

 Review changes and manually update tasks.toml if desired.
 ```

-User config is **never auto-updated**.
+Your existing task configurations are **never automatically overwritten**.
 Updates only affect the cache.

 ## Benefits